yzpt/cryptos_apache_docker/README.md

-Cassandra's driver doesn't support spark 3.5.0 yet, i'll try to replace it by postgresql or another database.
+Cassandra's driver doesn't support spark 3.5.0 yet, i'll replace it by postgresql or and/or mongoDB.

 I gained extensive knowledge about Docker, dependency management while replicating this project, and i liked the CI/CD process.
 This newfound interest led me to opt for migrating to GCP Kubernetes Engine.

-I plan to deploy a container cluster in the cloud, a task not feasible with Cloud Run.
+To do:
+* [ ] Handle Kubernetes Engine